facelessuser/coloraide/docs/src/markdown/color.md

 ## Override Default Settings

-ColorAide has a couple of default settings, such as the default precision for string outputs, default gamut mapping mode, etc. All of these options can be set on-demand when calling certain functions.
-When not explicitly set, thenbase class' default is used.
+ColorAide has a couple of default settings, such as the default precision for string outputs, default gamut mapping mode, etc. All of these options can be set on demand when calling certain functions.
+When not explicitly set, the base class' default is used.
 If needed, the defaults can be changed for an entire application or library.
 To do so, simply subclass the `Color` object and override the class defaults.
 Then the new derived class can be used throughout an application or library.